jsummers/deark/technical.md

 Directory paths are only maintained as such if you use -zip/-tar (and you don't use "-opt archive:subdirs=0").
-Deark generally does not write a file anywhere other than the current directory, though you can tell it to do so by using -o, -arcfn, or -k3.
+Deark generally does not write a file anywhere other than the current directory, though you can tell it to do so with -od, or with other options such as -arcfn or -k3.

 ## The "Is this one format or two?" problem ##